-The following principles shall be used by OPWDD to determine costs eligible for reimbursement:
+OPWDD uses the following principles to determine costs eligible for reimbursement:

-- (1) Any cost must be related to the provision of services to people with disabilities, the enhancement of agency staff skill and training, the direct provision of services to people with disabilities, or the operation of the agency. - (2) In order to be considered eligible for reimbursement, any cost is subject to the "prudent buyer" concept (i.e., the maximum spent should be what a typical buyer would reasonably expect to pay).
+- (1) Any cost must be related to the provision of services to people with disabilities, the enhancement of agency staff skill and training, the direct provision of services to people with disabilities, or the operation of the agency. - (2) In order to be considered eligible for reimbursement, any cost is subject to the "prudent buyer" concept that the maximum spent should be what a typical buyer would reasonably expect to pay.